Arction/lcu-tutorial-barSeries-05/README.md

-# Simple 2D BarSeries Chart with CustomAxisTicks
+# 2D BarSeries Chart with CustomAxisTicks

 This tutorial explains how to create a simple 2D chart with two *BarSeries*.
 *BarSeries* is a representation of data values as rectangle shaped bars and it can be utilized for visualizing differences and variance between datas in a very clear manner.